jeremyandrews/neighbor/README.md

 Won't you be my neighbor?

-A simple CRM, starting as a JSON API user management system.
+A simple CMS, starting as a JSON API user management system.

 ## Installation